-If Sophie and Archie have inspired you, and you’d love to learn more, pop along to their YouTube channel.
-You can also follow Archie’s progress on their Instagram page.
+If Sophie and Archie have inspired you, and you’d love to learn more, you can also follow Archie’s progress on their Instagram page.

 If you enjoyed this post, don’t forget to check out last week’s blog, in which Sophie shares some simple home dog training techniques.

 And find out more about Sophie and Archie’s training story in this blog post.

 Now is the perfect time of year to book the paw-fect dog photoshoot.
 I’m offering autumn dog photo sessions for people in the Frankfurt area throughout October.

 Take advantage of the fabulous foliage and autumn light in the beautiful surroundings of Bad Homburg’s Kurpark.
 A 45-minute session costs just €60.

 I can’t wait to meet you and your dog!